 So delicious and rich, this vegan black forest cake is made by combining layers of dark chocolate cake with a sweet cherry filling and coconut whipped cream.
-Perfect for birthday parties, Christmas or for any occasion where you need a gorgeous yummy cake!
+Perfect for birthday parties, Christmas or any occasion where you need a gorgeous yummy cake!
 This version is 100% dairy-free, egg-free and plant-based.

 This stunning vegan black forest cake is absolutely delicious, so pretty and very festive too.
 Right on time for Christmas that's coming up soon 😉.

 It is a German cake that combines a chocolate sponge cake, a sweet cherry filling and vegan whipped cream.
 You can make the whipped cream from scratch or buy it already done, so this cake is even easier to prepare.
-Also, the traditional black forest cake includes Kirsch, which is an alcoholic cherry liquor.
-I didn't use any as I knew my kids would totally devour this cake, but feel-free to add some (see variations below).

 The cherry filling is just perfectly sweet and so gooey it turns the fluffy dark chocolate cake into a melt-in-your-mouth deliciousness.
-Really, the cake becomes super moist as it soaks up the yummy cherry syrup, omg it is so amazing.

-Hope you have fun baking and enjoy your well deserved treat ❤️
+Hope you have fun baking and enjoy your well-deserved treat ❤️

 - It combines a chocolate cake + cherry filling + dairy-free whipped cream